 After the master’s degree, a scientific career is of course also possible.
 Definitely, you can then deepen your knowledge and develop various programming tools for scientific codes and data analysis.

 Areas of specialization

-At the beginning of the master’s degree, one major and minor field of study are selected from the following subject areas as part of an individual study agreement:
+At the beginning of the master’s degree, one major field of study is selected from the following subject areas as part of an individual study agreement:

 - Data-oriented optimization

 - Mathematical Theory / Basics of Data Science (taught in German)